What to Do When Facing Eviction as a Tenant

 takingNotes icon

-• Understand Terms: Decipher the notice's wording and its legal meaning.
-Seek legal advice if needed.
+• Understand the terms.
+Read the notice carefully to grasp its legal meaning.
+Get legal advice if anything's unclear.

-• Address the Issue: If you've missed rent or violated the lease, act within the specified period.
+• Address the issue.
+If you've missed rent or violated the lease, fix it within the deadline.

-• Stay Put for Now: An eviction notice isn't an immediate eviction order.
-The legal process can span several weeks.
+• Don't panic.
+An eviction notice isn't an eviction order.
+The legal process takes several weeks.

-• Open Dialogue: Talk to your landlord.
-If the notice seems unjust, explore legal options.
+• Talk to your landlord.
+If the notice seems unfair, discuss it first.
+If that fails, explore legal options.

 Your Landlord Files an Eviction Lawsuit

-• Receiving the Summons: Your landlord must properly serve you with a copy of the eviction complaint and a summons.
-This document will provide specific details about the hearing, including the date, time and location.
-Ensure you understand the summons' contents and follow its instructions.
-It's also a good time to review your tenant rights, which can vary by state.
+• Receiving the summons: Your landlord must serve you with the eviction complaint and summons.
+The summons lists the hearing date, time and location.
+Read it carefully and follow its instructions.
+Review your state's tenant rights before your court date.

-• Prepare Your Defense: During the court hearing, you have the right to present a defense.
-You can base your defense on the condition of the property, any discrepancies in the eviction notice or other valid reasons.
-Gather all relevant documentation, such as your signed lease, payment records and any correspondence between you and the landlord.
+• Prepare your defense: You can defend yourself based on property conditions, errors in the eviction notice or other valid reasons.
+Gather your signed lease, payment records and any emails or texts between you and your landlord.

 scale icon

-• Receiving the Execution Order: The judge's eviction order signifies the official directive for you to vacate the property.
-Typically, the court grants your landlord this execution order 10 days after the judgment.
+• Receiving the execution order: The judge issues an eviction order directing you to vacate.
+Your landlord gets this order 10 days after the judgment.

 calendar icon